Sicilian Surnames: Origins, Meanings & Family History Guide

 A surname can reveal where a family lived, what work they performed, a physical characteristic of an ancestor, or even a nickname that survived for centuries.

-Understanding the origin of a Sicilian surname can provide valuable context when researching family records and identifying the towns where ancestors once lived.
+Understanding the origin and meaning of Sicilian surnames can provide valuable context when researching family records and identifying the towns where ancestors once lived.

-If you're just starting your research, we recommend reading our guide on:
+If you're just starting your research, we recommend reading:

 which explains the first steps to discovering your family's Sicilian origins.